 Trading card games are strategy based and use collectible cards to let each player customize their game.
-The best way to learn to play the Pokémon TCG is with a theme deck, a ready-to-play 60-card deck that comes packaged with a quick start rules guide and everything you need to play.
-You can also try Battle Arena Decks, which offer two ready-to-play 60-card decks designed to go head to head for an intense battle!
+The best way to learn to play the Pokémon TCG is with a V Battle Deck, a ready-to-play 60-card deck that comes packaged with a quick-start rules guide and everything you need to play!